lennychao/DP-500T00A-Designing-and-Implementing-Enterprise-Scale-Analytics-Solutions-Using-Microsoft-Azure/Instructions/labs/01-analyze-data-with-sql.md

 ---
 lab:
     title: 'Query files using a serverless SQL pool'
-    module: 'Use Azure Synapse serverless SQL pool to query files in a data lake'
+    module: 'Model, query, and explore data in Azure Synapse'
 ---

 # Query files using a serverless SQL pool